Titantek/ada-outlier-datastory/content.md

    <div class="Marty">
       <div class="icon"></div>
       <div class="message">
-      Hmmmm, we just saw that the player's path is different, but how can we compare if the structure of the wikipedia in 2024 and now is more efficient?
+      Hmmmm, we just saw that the player's path is different, but how can we compare which structure of Wikipedia is more efficient?
+2007 or 2024?
       </div>
    </div>